-Law Enforcement & Fire Services
+Law and Fire Services Video

-Law Enforcement, Detention, & Corrections
+Law Enforcement, Detention and Corrections Video

-For students who are dedicated and choose to move on into the program and, have earned the right to do so by receiving a final grade of 75% or higher in the orientation class, as a junior, they commit to taking a full-year double period class.
-At this point, and through the senior-level capstone class, the training becomes more rigorous and topics more in-depth.
+For students who successfully complete the orientation class and opt to move on in this pathway, as a junior, they take Law Enforcement, Detention and Corrections I and senior students move into the pathway capstone class, Law Enforcement, Detention and Corrections II.
+Both advanced level classes are full-year, double-period-long classes also taught at the CTE Center.
+As the curriculum builds, the curriculum becomes more rigorous and the subject matter more in-depth.
 The coursework is aligned to the transferable skills needed in the three related areas: Law Enforcement, Corrections and Detention.
-Students practice and apply skills and knowledge in occupational related scenarios and when off-campu participation in fieldtrip activities coordinated with related departments and organzations.
-Students must also complete a project each year as they move deeper into the program which is run like a full-fledge recruitment training program.
+Students practice and apply skills and knowledge in occupational related scenarios and when off-campus participation in fieldtrip activities coordinated with related organizations and law enforcement agencies.
+Students must also complete a project each year and they should expect the structure of the classes to immolate a post-graduate police recruitment training program.

-Also available - Program Brochures
+Also available - Pathway Brochures